SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 Pkg.activate(".")
 ```

-If the current directory is not the Snowflake project, replace `.` with the Snowflake project path.
+If the current directory is not the Snowflurry project, replace `.` with the Snowflurry project path.

 ## Running tests